YuB-W/Domain-Executor/README.md

 # ManaV2ForRoblox - Revived
 Cool script for roblox

- **It's not discounted, i'm just making things better and removing EVERY thing that i have skidded ~4 months ago**
+ **It's not discontinued, i'm just making things better and removing EVERY thing that i have skidded ~4 months ago**

 Supports any executors that has file system